ShaAnder/WeRevo/README.md

 The game page displays the main page of the app, an activities page, it allows the user to view the MOTD (message of the day), which is an inspirational quote followed by being able to click on the yoga or meditation sections.

-Clicking either of these sections will lead the user to the relevant page, which at the moment only contains some fun facts about yoga and meditation but in the future aims to cover guides and tutorials on how to do the disciplines correctly
+Clicking either of these sections will lead the user to the relevant page, which at the moment only contains some fun facts about yoga and meditation but in the future aims to cover guides and tutorials on how to do the activities correctly

 ![Activities Page Image](documentation/features/activitiespage.png)